-3700.
-POLICIES AND RULES

-GOVERNING INTERSTATE

-PAY-PER-CALL AND OTHER

-INFORMATION SERVICES PURSUANT

-TO THE TELECOMMUNICATIONS ACT

-OF 1996 (CC DOCKET NOS.
-96-146,
+3697.
+POLICIES AND RULES GOVERNING INTERSTATE PAY-PER-CALL AND OTHER INFORMATION SERVICES PURSUANT TO THE TELECOMMUNICATIONS ACT OF 1996 (CC DOCKET NOS.
+96-146, 93-22)

-93-22)

-Legal Authority: 47 USC 228 CFR Citation: 47 CFR 64.1501 to 1515 to implement the 1996 Telecommunications Act with respect to information services to prevent abusive and deceptive practices by entities that might try to circumvent the statutory requirements.
+CFR Citation: 47 CFR 64.1501 to 1515

+Abstract: The Commission received comments on proposed rules designed to implement the 1996 Telecommunications Act with respect to information services to prevent abusive and deceptive practices by entities that might try to circumvent the statutory requirements.
 The proposed rules address generally the use of dialing sequences other than the 900 service access code to provide information services.
 The Commission issued an NPRM on these issues July 16, 2004.